Bowen951209/bowen-blog/_posts/2024-03-29-broken-audio.md

 ## The Problem
 Here's an audio I [got](https://drive.google.com/file/d/19lPfO9cObfgaboDs60bwRG0c7Gg-69Wb/view?usp=sharing).
 It played normally on my PC, but sounded broken when playing on my phone.
-Here is a [video](https://www.youtube.com/watch?v=Gz9SvuciEo4) demonstrating the situation.
 Try to play it on your devices and see if you encounter the same issue as mine.

 ## Why did that happen? — Destructive Interference